Upturned collar: Resurgence as trend

-In the early 2000s, however, the upturned collar has undergone a resurgence in popularity as a trend in the popular culture, particularly in the United States, where some people began to refer to it as a "popped collar".
+In the early 2000s, however, the upturned collar underwent a resurgence in popularity as a trend in the popular culture, particularly in the United States, where some people began to refer to it as a "popped collar".
 Schools such as CSH Greenwich even had days dedicated to the trend such as "Pop your collar Thursday".
 The layering of multiple polo shirts with the collars up was also popular such as the double or triple popped collars.
 It also gained popularity as a trend in Europe (perhaps after football star Eric Cantona).
 Although the upturned collar no longer seems to be in vogue with the majority of European youth, older people still frequently wear upturned collars.
 Recently, certain Americans still perceive the upturned collar to be a "preppy" status symbol.
 This trend seems no longer to be limited to tennis shirts, as some people turn up the collars of shirts not designed to be worn that way.

-Today, some Americans regard the trend as having worn out, and thus the wearer of an upturned collar can be the object of mockery and scorn.
+Since the mid-2010s, some Americans have regarded the trend as having worn out, and thus the wearer of an upturned collar can be the object of mockery and scorn.
 Still, others continue to turn up their collars as a popular culture fashion.
 This has been bolstered by publicity from retailers with a middle-class clientele, such as Abercrombie & Fitch and American Eagle Outfitters (although Abercrombie & Fitch company styling requirements for the 2006 Holiday floorset officially said that their workers should not be turning their collars up).

 The upturned collar fashion has remained relatively popular over the years and decades, by celebrities who occasionally and sometimes frequently wear their shirts this way.
-This includes celebrities such as Jane Fonda, Goldie Hawn, Sharon Stone, Kanye West, Oprah Winfrey, Michelle Obama, Diane Sawyer, Suze Orman, Wendie Malick, and Morgan Pressel (pictured above right), and Aishwarya Rai.
+This includes celebrities such as Jane Fonda, Goldie Hawn, Sharon Stone, Kanye West, Oprah Winfrey, Michelle Obama, Diane Sawyer, Suze Orman, Wendie Malick, and Morgan Pressel, and Aishwarya Rai.